 exchanges in the pricing calculations.

-Smaller marketcap tokens - The variability in pricing is highest for thinly traded tokens.
-NetCoin is one example:
+- Smaller marketcap tokens - The variability in pricing is highest for thinly traded tokens.
+NetCoin is

 Price of NetCoin on CMC vs